Once, a Bird

 Rina Singh

 Rina Singh is an award-winning children's author who is drawn to real-life stories about the environment and social justice.
-Her critically acclaimed and award-winning books include Grandmother School, winner of the 2021 Christie Harris Illustrated Children's Literature Prize; Diwali: A Festival of Lights, nominated for the Red Cedar Award; and Once, a Bird.
+Her critically acclaimed books include Grandmother School, winner of the 2021 Christie Harris Illustrated Children's Literature Prize; Diwali: A Festival of Lights, nominated for the Red Cedar Award; and 111 Trees, winner of the Social Justice Literature Award.
 Rina has an MFA in creative writing from Concordia University and a teaching degree from McGill University.
 She lives in Toronto.

 Classification